rsese/rsese.github.com/_posts/2013-03-09-getting-up-in-the-github.md

 bit troublesome at first.
-And while the [GitHub](https://www.github.com) [Help Documentation](https://help.github.com/) is tight, and the [Bootcamp](https://help.github.com/categories/54/articles) articles are super helpful, sometimes people ask for a simple walkthrough for moving some project or website they have on their computer to a repository on GitHub.
+And while the [GitHub](https://www.github.com) [Help Documentation](https://help.github.com/) is tight, and the [Bootcamp](https://help.github.com/categories/54/articles) articles are super helpful, sometimes people just want a simple walkthrough that explains how to move a project or website they have on their computer to a repository on GitHub.

 If you are one of these "people", then hopefully this short article will help you get all up in GitHub.
 The process is pretty straightforward, and after you